-The setting provides an activity program for people to participate in at the setting which also includes activities taking place in the nursing facility.
+The setting provides an activity program for people to participate in at the setting, which also includes activities taking place in the nursing facility.
 People are informed of on-site activities through bulletin board announcements and staff announcements and reminders.

-Examples of on-site activities include exercise and fitness programs, book club, live music performances, birthday parties, crafts, board games, social hours, such as coffee socials, holiday parties, and faith activities.
+Examples of on-site activities include exercise and fitness programs, movie nights, live music performances, happy hours, crafts, board games, social hours, holiday parties and faith activities.